Skip to content

 Commit example

-Execute multiple commands in a single transaction and commit atomically:
+Execute multiple commands and commit atomically:

 csharp

-await using var tx = await dbContext.BeginTransactionAsync(
+await using var tx = await DbContext

 var spInsert = new StoredProcedureParametersBuilder("dbo", "sp_InsertOrder")